davegarvey/bumper/README.md

 This allows grubble to work with Python projects, Go modules, Docker-based versioning, or any other versioning scheme your project requires.

+### Package Version Syncing

+When switching from the `git` strategy (tag-only) to file-based strategies like `node` or `rust`, or if package files are outdated compared to existing tags, Grubble automatically syncs the package versions:

+- Compares the current package file version against the latest git tag
+- If the package version is behind, updates the package files to match the tag version
+- Commits the sync with a descriptive message (e.g., "chore: sync package version to v1.2.3")
+- Then proceeds with normal versioning logic based on recent commits

+This ensures version consistency across strategies and prevents conflicts when creating new tags.

 ### Best Practices

 - **Branch Protection**: Protect your main branch and require CI checks to pass